exercism/v3/languages/swift/exercises/concept/arrays/.docs/introduction.md

 Elements of an array can be accessed individually by supplying the index of the element inside square brackets following the array; array indices are `Int`s and start with `0` for the first (leftmost) element.
 This subscript notation can be used to get the element at that index as well as to set the element at that index, provided the array was defined as a variable (i.e. using `var`).

-Trying to access elements at indicies outside the valid range of indices will result in a runtime error that crashes the program.
+Trying to access elements at indices outside the valid range of indices will result in a runtime error that crashes the program.

 ```swift
 evenInts[2]